 Mean score of companies in the Apparel Production industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Superdry reported total greenhouse gas emissions of approximately 190,456,000 kg CO2e, with emissions distributed across various scopes: 234,000 kg CO2e from Scope 1, 200 kg CO2e from Scope 2, and about 190,222,000 kg CO2e from Scope 3.
-This reflects a significant reliance on Scope 3 emissions, which typically encompass the majority of a company's carbon footprint, particularly in the textiles and apparel sector.
-Superdry has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its entire value chain by FY2040.
-The company has established near-term targets to reduce absolute Scope 1 and 2 emissions by 83.65% by FY2030, using FY2020 as a baseline.
-Additionally, Superdry plans to source 100% renewable electricity by FY2030 and aims to cut absolute Scope 3 emissions by 50% within the same timeframe.
-Long-term, the company targets a 90% reduction in absolute emissions across all scopes by FY2040.
-These commitments align with industry standards and reflect a proactive approach to addressing climate change, positioning Superdry as a responsible player in the textiles, apparel, footwear, and luxury goods sector.
+In 2023, Superdry reported total greenhouse gas emissions of approximately 190,983,000 kg CO2e, with Scope 1 emissions at 180,000 kg CO2e and Scope 3 emissions at 190,803,000 kg CO2e.
+The company has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its entire value chain by FY2040.
+For near-term targets, Superdry plans to reduce absolute Scope 1 and 2 emissions by 83.65% by FY2030 from a FY2020 baseline, while also committing to sourcing 100% renewable electricity during this period.
+Additionally, the company aims to cut absolute Scope 3 emissions by 50% by FY2030.
+Long-term, Superdry targets a 90% reduction in absolute emissions across all scopes by FY2040, demonstrating a strong commitment to sustainability and climate action within the textiles and apparel sector.

 Access structured emissions data, company-specific emission factors, and source documents